Cost Center and Cost Unit

 |Soap Factory||Cost unit per dozen, per kilogram, or per tablet|

-The main points of difference between cost center and cost unit are summarized as follows:
+The main points of difference between cost centers and cost units are summarized as follows:

 - Costs are accumulated by cost centers, whereas these are measured and expressed in terms of cost units.